Get insider access

 8.1 Video Games (MMO)

 The Corsair M65 RGB ULTRA WIRELESS is great for MMO gaming.
 While it doesn't have as many side buttons as dedicated MMO mice, you can reprogram all buttons it does have, and you can program additional tilt inputs.
-It feels very well-built, and it has a right-handed shape that's well-suited for most hand sizes with any grip type.
+It feels very well-built and has a right-handed shape that's well-suited for most hand sizes with any grip type.
 Performance-wise, it has low click latency, a very low lift-off distance, and a CPI you can adjust very precisely in increments of one within a very wide range.
-Also, it has a polling rate of 2000Hz.
 Unfortunately, its cable is rubber, and it isn't flexible.

 Pros